Josiebeepboop/stock-analysis/README.md

     End If
 ```

 4. With this quick reorganization and removal of redundancies, we are able to run the code much faster than the original one.
-2017 data now runs at 0.1640625 seconds and 2018 data now runs at 0.132815 seconds.
+2017 data now runs at 0.1640625 seconds and 2018 data now runs at 0.132815 seconds (pictured below).
+In addition, the refactored code is suitable to use with a larger dataset as it does not contain hard coded numbers.
+It relies on variables that can be modified upfront should the source data change.

 ![Refactored 2017 Analysis](/Resources/VBA_Challenge_2017.png)